- April 8, 2021

-As a digital marketer, throughout the course of our times, we are asked a lot of different questions.
+As a digital marketers, throughout the course of our times, we are asked a lot of different questions.
 But the majority of them apparently twirl around SEO.
 SEO is a harder vertical to grasp and learn.
 Despite, if you are working in a digital marketing field or marketing in general, you are presumably familiar with search engine optimization. frequently asked questions about SEO

 But still, there are some people who scratch their heads when they apprehend or see this acronym in the wild.